 Aside from the small amount of sodium (4% of recommended daily value), there is almost no reason to not consume bone broth.

-Product Name: Kirkland Signature Organic Chicken Sipping Bone Broth
+- 8 ounce Kirkland Signature Sipping Chicken Bone Broth

 - Bring to a low simmer and mix in salt and pepper

 - let cool for 1-2 minutes and enjoy!